The 20 Best Toxocariasis Doctors Near Me in Dallas, TX

 Offers Telehealth

-Uriel Sandkovsky is an Infectious Disease provider in Dallas, Texas.
+Uriel Sandkovsky is an Infectious Disease provider practicing medicine in Dallas, Texas.
 Dr. Sandkovsky is rated as an Experienced provider by MediFind in the treatment of Toxocariasis.
-His top areas of expertise are Cytomegalovirus Infection, Cytomegalic Inclusion Disease, Mediastinitis, and Actinomycosis.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Cytomegalovirus Infection, Cytomegalic Inclusion Disease, Mediastinitis, and Actinomycosis.

 Experienced in Toxocariasis